 A new initiative in 2008 was the beginning of a Bachelor in Theology (BTh) programme by extension.
-In 2012 this degree became the same as the residential Bachelor of Divinity.
+In 2012 this degree was merged with the residential Bachelor of Divinity.
 It enables Diploma graduates around the region to further their theological education without having to leave their parishes and attend a residential college.
 It also provides a higher level of theological education for those who have university entrance.